roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 The easy answer is that the opportunity cost is too low.

 [Spikefield Hazard](https://scryfall.com/card/znr/166/spikefield-hazard-spikefield-cave) used to have it's uses against [Llanowar Elves](https://scryfall.com/card/gn3/101/llanowar-elves) or [Thalia](https://scryfall.com/card/vow/38/thalia-guardian-of-thraben), and the exile clause actually was relevant against either [Mono Green](https://scryfall.com/card/khm/185/old-growth-troll), [Mono White](https://scryfall.com/card/snc/12/extraction-specialist) or [Greasefang](https://scryfall.com/card/mid/213/cant-stay-away).
+It made [cat](https://scryfall.com/card/jmp/216/cauldron-familiar)-[oven](https://scryfall.com/card/eld/237/witchs-oven) be humble and could respond to [Kroxa](https://scryfall.com/card/thb/221/kroxa-titan-of-deaths-hunger) in an elegant manner (although still a 2-for-1)
 Being able to trigger the third spell on an empty board for Phoenixes, being able to target Planeswalkers or actually going to face (hey, I've forked my fair share of Spikefields) made the card relevant.

 The case for [Jwari Disruption](https://scryfall.com/card/znr/64/jwari-disruption-jwari-ruins) followed swiftly.
 Sleight of hand really made the deck further tend towards blue, and post sideboard some matches are really blue heavy.
 Having a soft counter to *any* spell on the format that can usually trade up on mana and that you can always use as a land when it's too late, as long as you can sequence your early in a way you don't shoot yourself in the foot seems like a no brainer.

-All of this on a land that could be seen by your [grave fillers](#grave-fillerscard-selection), for the low cost of it coming into play tapped.
+All of this is on a land that can be seen by your [grave fillers](#grave-fillerscard-selection) or pump a Shredder when discarded (the front side is a spell), for the low cost of coming into play tapped.

 ### Sideboard Pieces